Lists and tables

-PatternFly offers two components for displaying large data sets: the data list and the data table.
+PatternFly offers two components for displaying large data sets: data list and table.
 While they satisfy similar use cases, choosing the correct component to use in your design will be dependent on the type of data you need to display.

 Use data lists when: